 Breast Implant Cost

 We will give further information on the average cost of the various types of implant and it is important to take this into consideration but ultimately patients should choose the most suitable type of implant for them.
-Booking consultations with Board-Certified Plastic Surgeons who specialize in breast procedures is recommended so you can receive expert advice on the best implants for you.
+Booking consultations with Board-Certified Plastic Surgeons who specialize in breast procedures are recommended so you can receive expert advice on the best implants for you.
 You can view our Breast Augmentation Gallery to view before and after pictures of our Dallas patients who have undergone a breast augmentation procedure.

 Saline Breast Implant Cost

 Saline implants are the cheapest type of breast implant.
 They are made out of a silicone shell and are filled with a solution of saltwater.
 No future payments need to be made while the breast implants are in place as if the implants rupture the breast itself will deflate as the saltwater is absorbed into the body.
 This means that no additional costs for breast scans are necessary after you have your procedure.
 Although this does save money there is a slightly higher risk of the implants rupturing and needing to be replaced.

 Healthline explains that on average silicone implants tend to cost around $1000 more than saline implants.
 They additionally explain that silicone implants will result in future costs that saline implants won’t due to the fact that you will require breast screening every few years to check to see if the implants have ruptured.
 If a silicone implant ruptures it does not deflate, the silicone continues to sit in the breast and so the screenings are necessary to see if the implant needs replacing.

 Gummy bear implants tend to be the most expensive type of implant.
 They are a type of silicone implant and so they also require regular breast screenings to check to see if the implant has ruptured and silicone has leaked from the implant’s shell.
 However, these implants have frequently been stated as having a softer and more natural feel and so patients should spend time researching and deciding on their priorities for their surgery.